-The Unitarian Universalist Society of Schenectady (UUSS) is a member congregation in the Unitarian Universalist Association and participates in the St. Lawrence Unitarian Universalist District.
+The Unitarian Universalist Society of Schenectady (UUSS) is a member congregation in the Unitarian Universalist Association and participates in the Central East Region of the UUA.
 In addition, UUSS participates in efforts in the larger community such as New Orleans and Guatemala.

 There are five Unitarian Universalist congregations in the Hudson River and Capital District region of New York state.
 We are located in Albany, Glens Falls, Kingston/Catskills, Saratoga Springs, and Schenectady.
 Each congregation is different, yet we are all united in shared values of personal spiritual growth, inclusiveness, and social justice.
 Our oldest church, First Unitarian Universalist Society of Albany was founded in 1842.
 Our newest congregation is in Saratoga Springs, founded in 1996.

 The Unitarian Universalist Service Committee (UUSC) is a nonsectarian organization that promotes human rights and social justice worldwide.
 Their programs are based on Unitarian Universalist principles that affirm the worth, dignity and human rights of every person.

 Through a combination of advocacy, education and partnerships with grassroots organizations, UUSC supports programs and policies that empower women, defend the rights of children and support the struggles of indigenous people and oppressed racial and ethnic groups.

 Each year Guest At Your Table boxes are distributed to FUSS members and friends between Thanksgiving and the December holidays.
 Families place their Guest boxes on their meal tables; as they sit down to share meals together, they discuss the stories of people whose lives have been affected by UUSC’s work and place money in the box to help UUSC continue its work.